HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

 {{ figure_markup(
   image="usage-of-font-smoothing-properties.png",
-  caption="Usage of font smoothing properties.", description="Bar chart showing `-webkit-font-smoothing: antialiased` is used on 74% of desktop and 73% of mobile pages, `-moz-osx-font-smoothing: grayscale` on 67% and 66%, `-webkit-font-smoothing: auto` on 13% and 12%, and finally `-webkit-font-smoothing: subpixel-antialiased` is used on 13% of desktop and 13% of mobile pages..", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQF6OH_2-0apcFzjE-iHSQNuZqp9DtM7udIeOzPSOSMM-Pf6KdTnRwAclX9QPZF1vNNgu6acZvqoN5b/pubchart?oid=534216530&format=interactive", sheets_gid="1970926839", sql_file="font_smoothing_usage.sql"
+  caption="Usage of font smoothing properties.", description="Bar chart showing `-webkit-font-smoothing: antialiased` is used on 74% of desktop and 73% of mobile pages, `-moz-osx-font-smoothing: grayscale` on 67% and 66%, `-webkit-font-smoothing: auto` on 13% and 12%, and finally `-webkit-font-smoothing: subpixel-antialiased` is used on 13% of desktop and 13% of mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQF6OH_2-0apcFzjE-iHSQNuZqp9DtM7udIeOzPSOSMM-Pf6KdTnRwAclX9QPZF1vNNgu6acZvqoN5b/pubchart?oid=534216530&format=interactive", sheets_gid="1970926839", sql_file="font_smoothing_usage.sql"